httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 "(),/:;<=>?@[\]{}".
 See {{!RFC7230}}, Section 3.2.6.
 Likewise, note the rules for when parameter values need to be quoted in {{!RFC7231}}, Section 3.1.1.

-To be effective, intermediaries -- including Content Delivery Networks -- must not remove this header field, or allow it to be removed (e.g., through configuration) and servers (including intermediaries) SHOULD NOT use it for other purposes.
+The effectiveness of this mechanism relies on all intermediaries preserving the header field, since removing (or allowing it to be removed, e.g., by customer configuration) would prevent downstream CDNs from using it to detect looping.
+In general, unknown header fields are not removed by intermediaries, but there may be need to add CDN-Loop to an implementation's list of header fields that are not to be removed under any circumstances.
+The header field SHOULD NOT be used for other purposes.

 # Security Considerations